 - She got a C in “CAD Fundamentals,” which brought her overall GPA from 3.7 down to 3.2.

 Job and Position Titles

 Capitalize job titles only when they immediately precede the individual’s name or when they are named positions or honorary titles.

-- The president of the University of Michigan, Mark S. Schlissel, accepted the offer to serve on the exploratory committee.
+- The provost of the University of Michigan, Susan Collins, accepted the offer to serve on the committee.